 IPSL-I Libras

-Figure 9: color in Old LSF, IPSL-I, and Libras
+Figure 9: COLOR(S) in Old LSF, IPSL-I and Libras

 Another example is steal.
-In Old LSF voler (Delaporte 2007: 626), the shoulder, elbow, and radioulnar articulate (shoulder movement is necessary to bring about a curve in the path).
+In Old LSF voler (Delaporte 2007: 626), the shoulder, elbow and radioulnar articulate (shoulder movement is necessary to bring about a curve in the path).
 In ASL, the shoulder articulates (in this video), so it appears Joint Freeze applied twice.
 In LSF, the radioulnar and wrist articulate, so it appears Distalization applied.

-Torque Reduction
+4.3.6 Torque Reduction

 Consider snow (Figure 10).
 In Old LSF neige (Delaporte 2007: 409), the movement is a translation symmetry, where both hands move in a diagonal from high to low, with a bit of a zig-zag in the middle of the movement.
-In LSF the movement path is straight (it has no zig-zag), but still diagonal.
-In LIS the movement path is straight and vertical (symmetrical across the midsagittal plane).
+In LSF, the movement path is straight (it has no zig-zag), but still diagonal.
+In LIS, the movement path is straight and vertical (symmetrical across the midsagittal plane).
 It appears Torque Reduction has applied in LIS.